1. General Guideline

 The manuscript file should be saved in the native format of the word processor (*.doc or *.docx).

-Original research papers, application papers, and review papers submitted to JAREE should conform to a maximum length of 12 pages when formatted using our double-column template provided in section 2.2.
-This limit includes all content such as the abstract, figures, references, and appendices.
+Original research papers, review papers, and application papers submitted to JAREE should conform to a maximum length of 12, 20, and 12 pages respectively when formatted using our double-column template provided in section 2.2.
+Only in rare cases with the approval of the Editor-in-Chief this limit can be violated.
+The page limit includes all content such as the abstract, figures, references, and appendices.
 All pages should be numbered.

 Papers must be typed using 10 pts standardized Times New Roman font in double-column and single-spacing format.